chaunm/node-actors-prototype/actors/logic/security.md

   params: {
     id,
-    token, //hashed with sha256
+    token, //may be pre-hashed with sha256
     class, // class.service, class.device.*, class.user.{guest, admin}
-    permission: [
+    permissions: [ // this field is required
-      "pub topic", // publish only
+      "publish topic", // publish only
-      "sub topic", // subscribe only
+      "subscribe topic", // subscribe only
       "pubsub topic", // publish/subscribe
-      "forbid topic", // forbid the actor to do any pub-sub ],
+    ],
     // any key-value else
   }